fuxingloh/contented/packages/contented-example/docs/01-index.md

 [Contented](https://contented.dev) is a Markdown-based authoring workflow that encourage developer authoring within its contextual Git repository. `npm i @contentedjs/contented`

-With a headless design of 1 config file `contented.config.js`, developers can start writing their [markdown content](04-markdown) and preview it on their localhost `contented write`.
+With a headless design of 1 config file `contented.config.mjs`, developers can start writing their [markdown content](04-markdown) and preview it on their localhost `contented write`.
 Choosing convention over configuration reduces HTML/UI clutter, allowing developers to focus on authoring.